smucclaw/dmn/README.md

       , outputEntry = OutputEntry {sOutputId = "output", sExpr = "reject"}}]}}
 ```

-The produced DMN data structure is then type checked by comparing the inputExprFEELType with sMaybeCondition.
+The produced DMN data structure is then [type checked](src/TypeChecking.hs).

+The type checking covers:
+* Inputs matching with header types
+* Call arguments, including variables, matching with their respective columns

 ### 3. From XML - not currently implemented
 ### 4. Intermediate representation

+This is then converted to an intermediate representation, found in [ConvertDMN.hs](src/ConvertDMN.hs).

 ```hs
 exampleConverted :: CompiledRule
 exampleConverted = MkCompiledRule (Func "opinion") [Arg "stage", Arg "sector", Arg "stage_com", Arg "has_ESG", Arg "wants_ESG"]